tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 evidence_proposal extension in the EncryptedExtensions then indicates what Evidence format the client is requested to provide in an `Attestation` handshake message sent after the `Certificate` message.
-The Evidence contained in the CMW payload MUST include both the client nonce (from the ClientHello extension) and the server nonce (from the ServerHello extension) in the TEE's signature, along with the client's TLS identity public key (TIK-C).
+The Evidence contained in the CMW payload MUST include a secret derived from the TLS master secret and the message transcript up to ServerHello (see {{crypto-ops}}) in the TEE's signature, along with the client's TLS identity public key (TIK-C).
 The value conveyed in the evidence_proposal extension by the server MUST be selected from one of the values provided in the evidence_proposal extension sent in the ClientHello.
 The server MUST also send a CertificateRequest